Saab JAS 39 Gripen: Operational costs

-Price of purchase is what gets most attention during procurement, but over the lifetime of an aircraft system the operating costs will take the larger part of the total budget.
+Price of purchase is what gets most attention during the procurement process, but over the lifetime of an aircraft system the operating costs will take the larger part of the total budget.
 It is not uncommon that pilots and aircraft remain on the ground because the allocated funds for training have run out.
-Without sufficient practice pilots cannot use the abilities of the aircraft to the full potential, which means a state of the art aircraft with poorly trained pilots can be expected to perform less well than trained pilots in slightly less capable aircraft.
+Without sufficient practice, pilots cannot use the abilities of the aircraft to their full potential, which means a state of the art aircraft with poorly trained pilots can be expected to perform worse than trained pilots in slightly less capable aircraft.

 JAS 39E/F and other developments

 A two-seat aircraft, designated "Gripen Demo", was ordered in 2007 as a testbed for various upgrades.
 It was powered by the General Electric F414G, a development of the Boeing F/A-18E/F Super Hornet's engine.
 The Gripen NG's maximum takeoff weight was increased from 14,000 to 16,000 kg (30,900–35,300 lb), internal fuel capacity was increased by 40 per cent by relocating the undercarriage, which also allowed for two additional hardpoints be added on the fuselage underside.
-Its combat radius was 1,300 km when carrying six AAMs and drop tanks.
+Its combat radius was 1,300 km when carrying 6 AAMs (4 RR + 2 IR) and external tank.
 The PS-05/A radar is replaced by the new Raven ES-05 active electronically scanned array (AESA) radar, which is based on the Vixen AESA radar family from Selex ES (since 2016 Finmeccanica, then Leonardo S.p.A.).
 The Gripen Demo's maiden flight was conducted on 27 May 2008.
-On 21 January 2009, the Gripen Demo flew at Mach 1.2 without reheat to test its supercruise capability.
+On 21 January 2009, the Gripen Demo flew at Mach 1.2+ at 28,000 ft (8,540 m) without reheat to test its supercruise capability.
 The Gripen Demo served as a basis for the Gripen E/F, also referred to as the Gripen NG (Next Generation) and MS (Mission System) 21.

 Saab studied a variant of the Gripen capable of operating from aircraft carriers in the 1990s.
 In 2009, it launched the Sea Gripen project in response to India's request for information on a carrier-based aircraft.
 Brazil may also require new carrier aircraft.
 Following a meeting with Ministry of Defence (MoD) officials in May 2011, Saab agreed to establish a development center in the UK to expand on the Sea Gripen concept.
 In 2013, Saab's Lennart Sindahl stated that development of an optionally manned Gripen E capable of flying unmanned operations was being explored by the firm; further development of optionally manned and carrier versions would require customer commitment.
 On 6 November 2014, the Brazilian Navy expressed interest in a carrier-based Gripen.